pdxmph/imgupv2/README.md

 ## Requirements

 - macOS or Linux
-- That's it!
-No external dependencies required.
+- No external dependencies required.

 ## Differences from imgup-cli (Ruby version)